 One of the most considered upgrades for RVing is solar power.
 Before we started full time RVing in our 29′ motorhome, we lived out of it for two months.
 Four of those weeks were spent dry camping to better understand our energy consumption.
 After the four week, we decided on two main upgrades: 1) solar power to recharge the RV house batteries 2) upgraded house batteries to capture solar energy.
 The main reason we wanted solar power was to off-set generator usage.

 Renogy 100w Portable Solar Panel Review

 What We Ordered:

-Renogy 100 Watts 12 Volts Monocrystalline Foldable Solar Suitcase (this links to the 2017 version)
+Renogy 100 Watts 12 Volts Monocrystalline Foldable Solar Suitcase (this links to the new version)

 What We Like:

 Solar panels work well.
 The portable unit consists of two 50w panels that provide 5.4 amps/hour or more in full sun.
 On a cloudy day we get between 1 to 3 amps/hour.
 This is typically enough to maintain the systems in our motorhome and provide a trickle charge for the two 6v house batteries.
 We still need to run the generator on days we don’t get enough solar power.

 Inexpensive compared to other portable solar panels.
 The Renogy unit was about half of what a 120w portable unit sold for by other manufacturers.
 We have the option to buy two 100w portable units for the same price as a 120w unit.
 Two panels would allow us to hook one unit up to each house battery for more solar power.

 Small enough to store in RV.
 The portable unit folds in half, small enough to store in the rear bay.
 It’s also compact enough that we can leave it inside the RV.